Were there convicts in Austin's Convict Hill area?

 “Living on the hill was not much better than dying,” she wrote in 1972.

-LaToya Devezin, an archivist with the Austin History Center, says the conditions were horrible.
+LaToya Devezin, who worked as an archivist with the Austin History Center before becoming a university professor, says the conditions were horrible.

 “You wake up sun up to sundown pretty much you’re cutting limestone for the Capitol construction,” Devezin said.
 “We don’t have an exact number here, but you do have people dying doing this work.”